wtsi-hgi/gatk-cwl-generator/README.md

 variant_tags: [vcf]
 ```

+For convenience, you can also specify any array input argument as a single element.

 The cwl files will be outputted to `gatk_cmdline_tools/<VERSION>/cwl` and the JSON files given by the documentation to `gatk_cmdline_tools/<VERSION>/json`.